jadecobra/python_tdd_exercises/source/functions/index.rst

     def return_is_last():
         return None
-        return 'will never run'
+        return 'will NEVER run'

-  the second `return statement`_ is now like a comment, and the test is still green because :ref:`the return statement is the last thing to run in a function<test_what_happens_after_a_function_returns>`
+  the second `return statement`_ is now like a comment, and the test is still green because :ref:`the return statement is the last thing to run in a function<test_what_happens_after_functions_return>`

 * I add a git_ commit message in the other terminal_